Closing the skills gap

 1. Remodel your EVP around values and purpose

 You know that to attract and retain the right talent in a skills short market you must communicate your employee value proposition (EVP).
-Your EVP clearly communicates the value exchange that employees get from working for you beyond just remuneration.
+Your EVP should clearly communicate the value exchange that employees get from working for you beyond just remuneration.
 Now is the time to reinterpret your EVP to better align with current expectations.

 2. Map your candidate journey and ensure consistency